 This last one is especially noteworthy.
 The blindsiding of ITT's students is perhaps the most egregious of offenses, one for which the ED and ITT bear mutual responsibility.

 Students must be made aware of what is at stake as their schools fall under the microscope, and they must be given the opportunity to make preparations before it all comes crashing down.

 No matter how it pans out for each of the 35,000 ITT students now without a classroom, every one of them is scrambling for a new plan.
 Every one of them is in a holding pattern, their ambitions in suspended animation, practical realities pushing at them from all sides.

-The recommendations above are a bare minimum of the DOE's responsibilities to the effected students.
+The recommendations above are a bare minimum of the ED's responsibilities to the effected students.
 And the imperative to adopt these recommendations is pretty urgent.
 As the “gainful employment” rule sends tremors across the for-profit landscape, too many students are falling through the cracks.